 I’m excited to announce that we’re kicking off another Azure AMA on Azure Virtual Desktop Best Practices session – English Edition.
 The last session was delivered in German and we get a lots of Feedback to repat this in English.
 I’m really happy to announce that your wish comes true and Marcel and Patrick was also available for a 2nd session 🙂

 Marcel and Patrick are two Azure MVPs and do a lot of work in the AVD community.
 Marcel is known as the brains behind the WVDAdmin and Project Hydra products, which are services to automate all things Azure Virtual Desktop.
 Patrick has also been active in the AVD community for many years with great sessions and insights about AVD and is the organizer of AVD TechFest together with Simon Binder.

-Azure AMA – Azure Virtual Desktop Best Practices will take place live on Youtube on February 14, 2022.
+Azure AMA – Azure Virtual Desktop Best Practices will take place live on Youtube on March 18, 2022 between 1:30 – 2:30 PM CET.
 You can register for this event via our Azure Bonn page.
 Please note that this is a live AMA session and we would love for you to join us live and bring your questions to the session.
 If you don’t have time this time, please use our Microsoft forms to submit your questions before the session starts.
-The session will be held in German, but you can also ask your questions in English.
+This session will be held English.